Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 - Option 2: Follow steps in [10.1.
 Create sample project](#101-update-sample-project) to create the sample project.

 ## 10.1.
 Update sample project
-This project is build on top of [08-client-access-resource-server-check-permission-by-scp-in-client-side], The following steps will change [08-client-access-resource-server-check-permission-by-scp-in-client-side] into [10-client-access-resource-server-check-permission-by-role].
+This project is build on top of [08-client-access-resource-server-check-permission-by-scp-in-client-side], the following steps will change [08-client-access-resource-server-check-permission-by-scp-in-client-side] into [10-client-access-resource-server-check-permission-by-role].

 ### 10.1.1.
 Java class